ProvableHQ/welcome/documentation/developer/language/08_circuits.md

 Circuits are initialized by their defined name followed by their members in curly braces `{ }`.

 ## Circuit member values
-Circuit members can be defined as primitive values with explicit type.
+Circuit members can be defined as values with explicit type.
 They can be accessed using dot syntax `.`.
 ```leo
 circuit Point {
     x: u32